dodoro-gw/TwitterCrawler/README.md

 TwitterCrawler uses Twitter4j (http://twitter4j.org/en/index.html).

-A main goal of TwitterCrawler is to fasten the crawling speed by using a list of Twitter application accounts.
+A main goal of TwitterCrawler is to speed up the crawling speed by using a list of Twitter application accounts.
 Once an account reaches rate limit, TwitterCrawler chooses another account to continue crawling the required data.

 Twitter Application accounts
 =================
-To use TwitterCrawler, one needs to have at least one Twitter application account.
-To fasten the crawling speed, one needs a list of accounts.
+To use TwitterCrawler, you need to have at least one Twitter application account.
+It is better to have a list of accounts to fasten the crawling speed.

 In order to get accounts from Twitter, see http://twitter.com/oauth_clients/new.